Deformation Theory for Finite Cluster Complexes: Cotangent Cohomology for Cluster Complexes

-The following lemma is key: \begin{lemma} Let $\A$ be a cluster algebra of finite cluster type such that some (or equivalently all) seeds $(\tx,\tB)$ satisfy that $\Gamma(B)$ is connected.
+The following proposition will be key for our results on the cotangent cohomology for cluster complexes: \begin{prop} Let $\A$ be a cluster algebra of finite cluster type such that some (or equivalently all) seeds $(\tx,\tB)$ satisfy that $\Gamma(B)$ is connected.
 For any two vertices $u,v$ of $\K(\A)$ that do not form an edge,